Stack for Developers

 Deployment — AI in CI/CD, infrastructure as code, and deployment automation.

-Cursor — AI-native IDE.
-Deep codebase context, agent mode, MCP support.
+Cursor — AI-native IDE with deep codebase context, agent mode, and MCP support.
 Best for developers who want maximum AI integration.
 Paid.

 GitHub Copilot — Inline completion and chat.
-Integrates with VS Code, JetBrains, Neovim.
+Integrates with VS Code, JetBrains, and Neovim.
 Strong ecosystem.
 Per-seat.

 Codeium — Free alternative to Copilot.
 Good completion, less chat depth.